tanishhhk/hisaab/README.md

 ```

 The suite runs with Supabase disabled via `.env.test`, so it is deterministic
 and makes no network calls.
-The arithmetic — allocation, settlement, member
+The arithmetic (allocation, settlement, member
-removal, row translation, conflict resolution — is pure and tested directly.
+removal, row translation, conflict resolution) is pure and tested directly.

 ---